didlix/racheljgraves.co.uk/cv.markdown

 - Delivered two bespoke 'social business platforms', one for Red Bull and another for the African Forum for Agricultural Advisory Services (AFAS).
 - Worked as lead developer, SCRUM master and managed all business analysis, user stories and the product backlog on AFAS.
-- Organised internal 'presentation by example' and 'knowledge sharing' events.
+- Organised internal 'presentation by example' and knowledge sharing events.

 ### Catch Digital
 _Contract PHP Developer, June 2011 -- September 2011_